flatcar-archive/flatcar-docs/os/booting-on-google-compute-engine.md

         RequiredBy=local-fs.target
 ```

 For more information about mounting storage, Google's [own documentation](https://developers.google.com/compute/docs/disks#attach_disk) is the best source.
-You can also read about [mounting storage on Flatcar Linux](mounting-storage.md).
+You can also read about [mounting storage on Flatcar Container Linux](mounting-storage.md).

 ### Adding more machines